 Medical Editor: John P. Cunha, DO, FACOEP

 Bretylium (bretylium tosylate) injection is an antiarrhythmic drug used in emergency medicine, cardiology, and other specialties for treatment of severely abnormal heart rhythm (ventricular fibrillation) and fast heartbeat (tachycardia).
 Bretylium has been discontinued, but generics may be available.
-Common side effects include dizziness, lightheadedness, or faintness.
+Common side effects of Bretylium (bretylium tosylate) include dizziness, lightheadedness, faintness, nausea, and vomiting.

 Bretylium is administered by intravenous or intramuscular injection in life-threatening emergencies by a physician.
 Bretylium may interact with other drugs.
 If you are able, tell your doctor all medications and supplements you take.
 Bretylium should be used during pregnancy only if clearly needed.
 Consult your doctor before breastfeeding.

 Our Bretylium (bretylium tosylate) Side Effects Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.